Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 ## Early Life

 Born in Pretoria, South Africa, in 1971, Elon Musk was a daydreamer from the start.
 Picture a young boy so engrossed in his thoughts about inventions that his parents took him for a hearing test.
 Yep, they thought he couldn't hear them!
-At just 10 years old, Elon discovered the world of computers.
+At just ten years old, Elon discovered the world of computers.
 He taught himself to code and, believe it or not, sold a video game he created for a few hundred bucks when he was only 12.
 But life wasn't all sunshine and rainbows.
 Elon was short, introverted, and a bookworm, making him an easy target for bullies until he turned 15.
 These early challenges and triumphs shaped the curious, risk-taking entrepreneur we know today.

 ## Family Background